Charges against parolees in 6 homicides spur state review

 “These five are just so shocking that I think it requires a response from everybody in the system,” Wetzel said in an interview.

-The slayings have prompted calls from county prosecutors and state corrections officers for a review of Pennsylvania’s parole practices, although the president of the corrections officers’ union said Wednesday that an internal review isn’t enough for a system in which parole has become too automatic.
+The slayings have prompted calls from county prosecutors and the state corrections officers’ union for a review of Pennsylvania’s parole practices, although the president of the corrections officers’ union said Wednesday that an internal review isn’t enough for a system in which parole has become too automatic.

 The arrests come on the heels of the state overhauling the parole system, helping lower the state’s prison population and ballooning the ranks of parolees.
 Rank-and-file parole agents, meanwhile, say they have been stripped of discretion in their ability to temporarily remove a potentially dangerous parolee from the street.